borisbolliet/Statistical_estimation_in_physics/README.md

 This reposistory stores teaching material on statistical methods in physics, and more specifically in cosmology.

-Each sub-directory contains a slide deck in pdf format and a jupyter notebook where all relevant numerical calculations are presented.
+Each sub-directory contains a slide deck in pdf format (although the more up-to-date versions are linked below) and a jupyter notebook where all relevant numerical calculations are presented.

 The slides are also avilable online: